The number of maximal unrefinable partitions: Construction of maximal unrefinable partitions

 Notice that, for each choice of $(a_2,a_3,a_4)$, we have $a_2+a_3+a_4=3n- (2t+1)$, for some $t\geq 0$.
 Therefore, since $a_1$ is an integer, $n$ is even if and only if $d$ is odd.
 Precisely, $d=n-(2k-1)$ for some $1\leq k\leq \lfloor(n-2)/2\rfloor$ (recall that, by Proposition~\ref{prop:d1} and Proposition~\ref{prop:d2}, the cases $d=1,2$ are not maximal when $\l_t=2n-4$).
 To prove that for all $3\leq d\leq n-7$ there exists $\l\in\mup{T_{n,d}}$, consider, for example, the assignment $(a_2,a_3,a_4)=(n-3,n-2,n)$.
 In this case, from $\su$, we obtain $a_1=(n-3+d)/2$ which satisfies $a_1<n-4$ if and only if $d<n-5$ and the corresponding partition is unrefinable.
 Indeed, we can violate the refinability only if either $a_1+a_2=\al_1$ or $a_1+a_3=\al_1$ or $a_1+a_4=\al_1$, and this is only possible if $d\in\{-1,1,2\}$, a contradiction.

 If $h\geq 5$, from $\su$ we have

-from which we obtain again that $n$ is even if and only if $d$ is odd, i.e. $d=n-(2k-1)$ for some positive integer $k$. \end{proof}
+from which we obtain again that $n$ is even if and only if $d$ is odd, i.e., $d=n-(2k-1)$ for some positive integer $k$. \end{proof}

 \begin{corollary} Let $n$ be odd.
-Then $\#\mup{T_{n,3}}=1$. \end{corollary} \begin{proof} By Proposition~\ref{prop:2n-4dno0}, if $d\not\in\l$ then there not exists any maximal unrefinable partition with $d=3$.
+Then $\#\mup{T_{n,3}}=1$. \end{corollary} \begin{proof} By Proposition~\ref{prop:2n-4dno0}, if $d\not\in\l$ then there does not exist any maximal unrefinable partition with $d=3$.
 By Proposition~\ref{prop:d3}, if $d\in\l$ then we have that, for $h=j+1$, $n$ odd implies $d$ even and, for $h=j$, there exists only one maximal unrefinable partition with $d=3$. \end{proof}